-Sometimes in a relationship, you might not realize it, but it turns out that you’re the toxic partner, and you are the one who is bringing in all the negativity.
+Sometimes in a relationship, you might not realize it, but it turns out that you are the toxic partner, and you are the one who is bringing in all the negativity.
+So, what are the signs you are the toxic partner?

 If that’s the case it is time to work do some self-reflection and work on your own healing to break the cycle.
 When you start the process of reflection and healing, you might discover that you also have certain unhealthy behavior patterns that attract these people into your life in the first place.